Chains on You

-"Chains on You" is a song by Greek-Armenian singer Athena Manoukian.
+"Chains on You" is a song by Greek singer Athena Manoukian.
 It was to represent in the Eurovision Song Contest 2020.
 The song was released as a digital download on 14 February 2020.
 The song is influenced by R&B and hip-hop music, and is about individualism, empowerment and sexuality.

 Song and Inspiration

 The song's hip-hop and R&B influences were a complete departure from Athena's dance-pop sound that had been seen in "XO".
 The song features two rapped verses.
 In an interview with William Lee Adams of Wiwibloggs prior to Depi Evratesil, she stated that she was not thinking of it as a Eurovision song, but wanted to take a risk.
 She said that the decision to go for this genre change was spontaneous, and that she wanted a "strong vibe".
 She wrote the lyrics on the bus in half an hour, and worked on it with her producer DJ Paco in a further two hours.
 She stated she wanted to blend "an Armenian vibe with American-UK vibes", and had a number of inspirations, which she stated "helped improve myself as an artist".

 After it won the selection, production changes were made by Artem Valter and were unveiled with the music video.
 A fan poll from the website Wiwibloggs revealed that it was the most popular revamp of the would-be 2020 entries.

 “It’s talking about people’s worth—people’s diamonds.
 Sometimes there are people trying to take these diamonds away from us, but that’s why I say, ‘keeping my diamonds on you’, ‘diamonds shining on me.’
 It’s because your diamonds can only shine on you.
 Never forget this.”